-Air freight Vs Sea freight: How To Make The Most Money Out Of Your Supply Chain
+Air freight Vs Sea freight: Choosing The Most Cost-Effective Option

 If you’re looking to understand the differences between air freight and sea freight, including the advantages and disadvantages of each, this article is the right place to start.
 We’ll look at each factor in detail and suggest what to look out for when choosing your method of transport.

 Air Freight Or Sea Freight – Why Compare?

 Freight is often the biggest contributing factor to supply chain costs.
 Businesses will have to concern themselves with the aspects of freight and the hidden costs associated that may impact their bottom line.
 Costs such as duties and GST, storage charges, demurrage charges, detention, inspection charges, waiting time and so on are important considerations to take into account.